-The industrial phase of Death Valley history began with the discovery of borax by Aaron and Rose Winters and the subsequent purchase of their claims by William T. Coleman in the early 1880’s.
+The industrial phase of Death Valley history began with the discovery of borax by Aaron and Rose Winters and the subsequent purchase of their claims by William T. Coleman in the early 1880s.
 After establishing a location for the Harmony Borax Works about 1½ miles north of the mouth of Furnace Creek, Coleman next addressed the need for a supply point to provide essential provisions for his mules and workmen at this plant and at his Amargosa Borax Works.

 With about 40 men actively employed at the borax works, and considering its vital function as a terminus station for the 20-mule teams, where wagons could be repaired while men and animals enjoyed the luxury of a few days’ leisure after their exhausting round-trip haul to the railhead, the ranch became an important center of operations.
 Under the guardianship of James Dayton and by constant irrigation, livestock flourished in this barren desert, as did the growth of melons, vegetables, alfalfa, figs, and cottonwoods.
 The presence of water, shade trees, and grass in the area led to temperatures that usually ranged from eight to ten degrees cooler than elsewhere in the valley, and by 1885 the farmstead was rich in alfalfa and hay, while cattle, hogs, and sheep were supplying fresh meat for the tables of the Harmony Borax workers.

-Dayton served as caretaker and foreman of the ranch for about 15 years, until his death in 1899.
-By the early years of the next century a man named Oscar Denton had taken over his duties, and with the help of local Indians was continuing to raise alfalfa and figs. The ranch continued to be a resting place for prospectors where they could lounge beneath the trees, bathe in the ditches, and find companionship while awaiting supplies to be sent from Death Valley Junction.
+Dayton served as caretaker and foreman of the ranch for about 15 years until his death in 1899.
+By the early years of the next century, a man named Oscar Denton had taken over his duties, and with the help of local Indians, was continuing to raise alfalfa and figs. The ranch continued to be a resting place for prospectors where they could lounge beneath the trees, bathe in the ditches, and find companionship while awaiting supplies to be sent from Death Valley Junction.

-There were, however, a few drawbacks to life at this veritable shangri-la, not the least of which was the intense summer heat.
+There were, however, a few drawbacks to life at this veritable Shangri-la, not the least of which was the intense summer heat.
 The ranch’s location 178 feet below sea level on the floor of Death Valley makes it the lowest place in the western hemisphere where vegetation thrives.
-The constantly warm environment required that young palms and other tropical plants had to be set in the shade of houses or older trees to ensure their survival.
+The constantly warm environment required that young palms and other tropical plants be set in the shade of houses or older trees to ensure their survival.
 In summer, activity on the ranch ceased during the daylight hours, the enervating atmosphere making all but the most perfunctory tasks impossible.

-Mostly time was spent lounging in hammocks hung across the wide veranda.
+Mostly the time was spent lounging in hammocks hung across the wide veranda.
 A five-foot fan revolved by water power generated a breeze on the ranch house porch.
-The pervasive stillness of the day, however, was in contrast to the evening bustle, when ranch chores were performed and the more pleasant aspects of life–eating, drinking, and playing cards–were indulged in with gusto.
+The pervasive stillness of the day, however, was in contrast to the evening bustle, when ranch chores were performed, and the more pleasant aspects of life–eating, drinking, and playing cards–were indulged in with gusto.

-In 1922, the U.S. Weather Bureau established a substation at the ranch and at about the same time, poultry raising was experimented with, date growing was added, and the ranch became involved in the business of production of dressed meat.
+In 1922, the U.S. Weather Bureau established a substation at the ranch, and at about the same time, poultry raising was experimented with, date growing was added, and the ranch became involved in the business of production of dressed meat.
 After much experimentation in the growing of dates, this would become the principal product of the ranch.

-In 1930, when the hotel at Ryan closed, the borax company felt that some type of accommodations should be offered in the valley that would be less expensive and of a more relaxed sort than were found at Furnace Creek Inn.
+In 1930, when the hotel at Ryan closed, the borax company felt that some accommodations should be offered in the valley that would be less expensive and of a more relaxed sort than were found at Furnace Creek Inn.
 Because of the ranch’s abundance of water and its level building site, it seemed the logical place for such an undertaking.
-Eighteen tent houses that had formed the construction camp at the Furnace Creek Inn were moved down to the site.
-To these were added several workers’ bungalows from the just-completed Boulder (later Hoover) Dam, which were moved to the site and remodeled for tourist use.
+Eighteen tent houses formed the construction camp at the Furnace Creek Inn were moved down to the site.
+To these, were added several workers’ bungalows from the just-completed Boulder (later Hoover) Dam, which were moved to the site and remodeled for tourist use.
 A 16 x 36-foot boarding house and cabins from the abandoned Gerstley Mine near Shoshone were also used to bolster the accommodations.